Be the first to know

 There are a number of different factors that can lead to a bad hire.
 From trusting a candidate who exaggerated their abilities on a resume to rushing the process and failing to communicate expectations, one misstep can lead to a costly recruiting error.

-To prevent these issues, hiring teams have put increasing amounts of work into the screening and interview processes.
-And in technical fields, more often than not that means using pre-employment tests to get an accurate view of a candidate’s skills.
+To prevent these issues, hiring teams have put increasing amounts of work into the pre-employment screening and interview processes.
+And in technical fields, more often than not that means using pre-employment screening tests to get an accurate view of a candidate’s skills.

-In one case, the Office of Federal Contract Compliance Programs (OFCCP) found that a company used a discriminatory pre-employment test that had an adverse effect on hundreds of black applicants.
+In one case, the Office of Federal Contract Compliance Programs (OFCCP) found that a company used a discriminatory pre-employment screening test that had an adverse effect on hundreds of black applicants.
 Because the test wasn’t job-related and didn’t meet the Uniform Guidelines, the company was forced to pay $175,000 in back pay and interest to the affected applicants.

 If you need to review the Uniform Guidelines in their entirety, this free resource can help.
-But from a pre-employment test perspective, there are a few key points to keep in mind:
+But from a pre-employment screening test perspective, there are a few key points to keep in mind:

-- The type of pre-employment test must be proven to relate to the job.
+- The type of pre-employment screening test must be proven to relate to the job.
 For example, an aptitude test would make sense for a software engineering job whereas a physical exam would not.

 - Race and gender data must be collected for every applicant and the pass rate must be calculated accordingly.